 Free Caregiver Classes from Oregon Care Partners

 Oregon Care Partners offers free classes that are open to the public.
 Family members, staff in long-term care settings, social workers, case managers and physicians are encouraged to sign up.
 Registration is required.
 For more information on Oregon Care Partners online classes, see the flier.
-For more information on Oregon Care Partners in-person classes, see the flier.
-For more information about Oregon Care Partners, go to http://www.oregoncarepartners.com.
+For more information about in person classes, go to Oregon Care Partners web site at http://www.oregoncarepartners.com.

 Do you have a little time to spare?
-How about a heart for helping people in need?
-We need you.
-Please consider volunteering!
-For more information, see the flier.
+How about a heart for helping people?
+DAVS has six great ways to help!

 Veterans Memorial Near the Washington County Fairgrounds.